 2. Create a storm safety kit.

-Before the first storm hits, prepare an outage safety kit that includes the items below:
+Before the first storm hits, prepare an outage safety kit for your home or business.

 - First-aid kit: Be sure to include your family’s prescription medications.
 Make sure items in the first-aid kit are in usable condition.

 - Flashlights: Ensure the batteries are good and that you have extra on hand.